 History of the electromagnet

 The electromagnet developed from a series of observations.
 In 1820 Hans Oersted discovered that a current-carrying wire set up a magnetic field.
 In the same year, André-Marie Ampère discovered that a helix of wire acted like a permanent magnet, and François Arago found that an iron or steel bar could be magnetized by putting it inside the helix of current-carrying wire.
 Finally, William Sturgeon found that leaving the iron inside the coil greatly increased the resulting magnetic field.
 Sturgeon also bent the iron core into a U-shape to bring the poles closer together, thus concentrating the magnetic field lines.
 Sturgeon insulated the iron and wound bare wire on it, but Joseph Henry took the final step of insulating the wire.
-His largest electromagnet, built in 1832, could lift 3,600 pounds.
+His largest electromagnet, built in 1832, could lift 3,600 lb.